 17. Learningapps.org I learned about this site from a colleague at the iTunes U Bootcamp last week.
 It’s a great website that enables teachers to easily make language games and quizes that can be either webbased or saved as an iBooks Author widget.
 You can make your own or browse the modules that other teachers have already made.

 18. Publish and share.
 Let us enjoy and learn from your books as well.
-Publish your iBook in the iBook Store, add it to your iTunes U course or showcase it in Bookry.
+Publish your iBook in the iBook Store or add it to your iTunes U course.